Education and Workforce Development

 - Development of a regional Career and Technical Education School.

-- Identify and support the talent pipeline needed to enhance our regional clusters: health care, research and life sciences.
+- Identify and support the talent pipeline needed to enhance our regional clusters: manufacturing, life sciences and health care, food and beverage processing, and emerging technologies and IT

 - Funding for post-secondary education to expand workforce training and continuing education.